 resource r1 is stopped on all nodes except

-node1, because an HA cluster must make sure that every resource
+alice, because the cluster must make sure that every resource

 may be started on only one node.
 Every node must report every change that